juliaromagosa/dicom-viewer/README.md

 Clone this repository and navigate to the directory containing this `README` in a terminal.

-Make sure you have installed the latest version of pip to install the files
+Make sure you have installed the latest version of pip

 ```bash
 python3 -m pip install --upgrade pip